-Another vital concern before buying an annuity is the financial strength of the insurance company.
-It’s something you want to consult when you get an annuity quote.
-Several reliable insurance rating services assign financial strength to the issuing insurance company.
+Another vital concern when buying an annuity is the insurance company’s financial strength.
+Several reliable insurance rating services grade the financial strength of the issuing insurance company.
+It’s something you want to assess when you get an annuity quote.

 Ratings are important and financial stability should be considered as part of your decision to invest in an annuity.
-However, other factors are to be considered such as the type of annuity you are considering and the benefits of the annuity.
+However, other factors are to be considered, such as the type of annuity you are considering and the annuity benefits.

 Annuities can be for immediate income and longer-term savings.
-Annuities held for use at a later date have a desirable feature; interest accumulated in an annuity is not taxed until it is touched.
+Annuities held for use at a later date have a desirable feature; interest accumulated is only taxed once it is touched.

-No taxation until touched means your funds grow tax-deferred until a later date.
-Deferring the tax until the funds are needed allows you to earn interest on your deposit, and earn interest on the tax you would have paid.
-By deferring for an extended period of time, your funds will accumulate at a faster rate.
+This feature means your funds grow tax-deferred until a later date.
+Deferring the tax until the funds are needed allows you to earn interest on your deposit and earn interest on the tax you would have paid.
+By deferring for an extended period, your funds will accumulate faster.

-When you get an annuity quote, know which type of annuity you are interested in.
+When you get an annuity quote, know which type of annuity interests you.

-The basic things to consider when obtaining an annuity quote are:
+The primary things to consider when obtaining an annuity quote are:

-- The financial stability score for the insurance company assigned by an independent rating service.
+- The independent rating service assigns the financial stability score for the insurance company.

 - The amount of interest you will earn on your annuity.